sherlockchou86/VideoPipe/README.md

 You will get dynamic libraries and executable samples in `build`.

-#### debug
+#### Debug
 Use IDEs such as *CLion* which will read the `CMakeLists.txt` and generate debug configurations.

 ## How to use

-- build VideoPipe first and use shared library.
+- Build VideoPipe first and use shared library.
-- referencing source code directly and build your whole application.
+- Referencing source code directly and build your whole application.

 [download models and test files from Google Drive](https://drive.google.com/file/d/14J8RFK_vJFXBp_ER4sb5Oh8uJTyLyyK_/view?usp=sharing)

 [download models and test files from Baidu Pan(wait for update)]()

-demo code show how to construct pipeline and run it(first change file path in code):
+Demo below shows how to construct pipeline and run it (first change file path in code):
 ```c++
 #include "VP.h"